aral/ar.al-site/content/2018/07/27/getting-started-with-wireguard-on-linux-using-azirevpn/index.md

 ### On trust

-> Never trust anything that can think for itself if you can't see where it keeps its brain. – J.K.
-Rowling
+> Never trust anything that can think for itself if you can't see where it keeps its brain.
+>
+> – J.K.
+Rowling, Harry Potter and the Chamber of Secrets

 Given that you have to trust your VPN provider, the choice of VPN provider is what determines the level of security and privacy you get by using a VPN.